thanasisn/SDR_enhancement_LAP/article/article.md

 Both cases are ECE events with
 $136.8\,\text{W}/\text{m}^2$ and
 $164.5\,\text{W}/\text{m}^2$ above the
-TSI at TSI for the same SZA, respectively.
+TSI at TOA for the same SZA, respectively.
 In the following sections we are discussing the long-term trends and variability of the CE events as well as of the corresponding OI and excess irradiation.